isetbr/awmailer/blueprint.md

 # Group  Changelog

+- `v1.2.0-stable:` Added resource status to get the current status of API daemon with notifications by email and configurable delay of daemon loop
 - `v1.1.1-stable:` Fixed Return-Path bug that prevent invalid mails to return to the specified bounce mail
 - `v1.1.0-stable:` A lot of improvements in daemon, service and resources, recommended version to use in production
 - `v1.0.3-stable:` Fixed compiler for use PHP cli direct output